-US industrial production rose 0.3 percent in December
+Manufacturing surge pushes industrial production up 0.3 pct

 WASHINGTON (AP) — U.S. industrial production increased 0.3 percent in December, led by the biggest surge in manufacturing in ten months.

-The Federal Reserve says that that manufacturing output jumped 1.1 percent last month, the largest gain since February 2018.
+The Federal Reserve said Friday that that manufacturing output jumped 1.1 percent last month, the largest gain since February 2018.
 Automakers drove much of the growth with a 4.7 percent jump in production.

 Utility output slumped 6.3 percent amid an unseasonably warm December.
-Mining output rose 1.5 percent on in increased extraction of oil and natural gas.
+Mining output rose 1.5 percent on increased extraction of oil and natural gas.

 Overall industrial production is up 4 percent from a year ago.

+"This was a solid report and a good finish to 2018," said Jennifer Lee, a senior economist at BMO Capital Markets.

-The industrial sector was using more of capacity, in a sign that they might need to invest more in equipment and facilities.
-Capacity utilization for manufacturers increased 0.7 points to 76.5 percent, a solid increase though that's two points below the long-term average.
+The manufacturing sector was also using more of capacity, a sign that companies might need to invest more in equipment and facilities.
+Capacity utilization at factories increased 0.7 points to 76.5 percent, a solid increase though that's two points below the long-term average.

+Manufacturers have benefited from a relatively healthy economy, despite concerns about a global slowdown, a trade war between the United States and China and the waning stimulus from President Donald Trump's tax cuts.